-Arizona has defined both 'countable assets' and 'exempt assets.'
+Arizona has defined both ‘countable assets’ and ‘exempt assets.’
 Countable assets are defined as checking and savings accounts, homes other than the primary home in which the applicant resides, certificates of deposit, and stocks and bonds.
-Exempt assets include a home (given the equity value is not over $595,000 and the applicant or his/her spouse lives in it), a primary vehicle, burial plots, and up to $2,000 in cash reserves.
+Exempt assets include a home (given the applicant’s equity interest is not over $603,000 and the applicant lives in it OR a non-applicant spouse lives in it), a primary vehicle, burial plots, and up to $2,000 in cash reserves.
 If an applicant is married and his or her spouse is also applying for Medicaid, up to $4,000 in cash reserves is allowed.
 (Each spouse can have up to $2,000 in assets).
 However, the asset limits only apply to countable assets.

 As mentioned above, Arizona follows a special set of rules to protect the financial security of a non-applicant spouse, when his/her spouse requires long-term care.
 This means that the state will permit a much higher level of resources to be held by the non-applicant when only one spouse is applying for Medicaid.
-As of January 2020, this amount may be as much as $128,640.
-In most states, this is called the Community Spouse Resource Allowance (CSRA).
-But in Arizona it is called the Community Spouse Resource Deduction (CSRD).
+As of January 2021, this amount may be as much as $130,380.
+In most states, this is called the Community Spouse Resource Allowance (CSRA), but in Arizona it is called the Community Spouse Resource Deduction (CSRD).
 Please note that the applicant spouse is still able to keep up to $2,000 in assets.

 Should one have more assets than the allowable limit, it is possible to convert countable assets into exempt ones, such as using funds to modify one’s home to be wheelchair accessible.
 By doing so, a person can lower their countable assets, and hence, meet Medicaid’s asset limit.
 This option is most likely to help those who are close to the limits and still cannot afford their cost of care.
 To consider how to restructure your financial assets, one should consult with a Medicaid planner.
 Simple errors can delay benefits and may disqualify an applicant from Medicaid.